Didi-26/heigth-estimation/README.md

 ***
 ## Example

-Add a png of an example

 Here is a small example to test the code.
 Every datas are saved in the directory "example".

-First go to the directory "example"
+First go to the directory "example".
+You will find every data needed to fully run the code.
+The json file generated correspond to the video provided in the directory.

 Since the jsonfile is already provided you can directly launch: